Around the sporting grounds in Ballarat | GALLERY

-There was plenty of sport action around Ballarat this weekend, including football and netball in the BFNL and CHFL/CHNL.
+There was plenty of sport action around Ballarat this weekend, and our photographers were there on the sidelines.

-The Courier's photographer Kate Healy was were also among the action at various other sports around the city on Sunday, including the BFLW seniors clash between Redan and Darley at City Oval, the Ballarat International Horse trials at the Ballarat Pony club and North United's with Daylesford in the BDSA division 1 at Russell Square.
+The Courier's photographer Kate Healy was were also among the action at various other sports around the city on Saturday and Sunday, including the Ballarat City FC v Box Hill NPL3 clash at Morshead Park, the Miners v Nunawading and Miners v Sandringham women's and men's matches at the BIG V Victorian Youth Championships.

 Check out the mega photo gallery above, who can you spot this week?